dativebase/old/docs/installation.rst

 supplements that documentation.

-(Note that once the OLD is downloaded and installed, it may be used to run several distinct web services.
-To do this, simply repeat the configuration steps with different settings.)
+(Note that once the OLD is downloaded and installed, it may be used to run several distinct OLD web services, e.g., for different languages.
+To do this, repeat the configuration steps with different settings.
+For example, to create two OLD web services, one for language *xyz* and one for language *abc*, create two directories, ``xyzold`` and ``abcold``, generate a config file in each, and edit each config file appropriately, following these instructions.)

 The host and port where the application will be served are configured here.
 The defaults of ``127.0.0.1`` (i.e., localhost) and ``5000`` are fine for initial setup and testing.
-During deployment and server configuration, return here to change these values.
+During deployment and server configuration, the host will certainly need to be changed and the port probably also.

 The ``set debug = false`` line should be left as is on a production setup.
 However, for initial testing it is a good idea to comment out this line with a